keziawidjaja/create-interview/exams/traffic-light/README.md

 - Yellow light: 500ms
 - Green light: 3000ms

-You are free to exercise your creativity to style the appearance of the traffic light.

 ## 🖍️ The Design
 Please complete the design as provided here:
 - [Figma](https://www.figma.com/file/N5N63XOjP09enryuKUb5fK/Traffic-Lights-Figma?type=design&node-id=0%3A1&mode=design&t=Ln9KYSvPZTxAnD9i-1)